 The re-opening of the Ukrainian market for imported cement from abroad, according to international experts, can prevent the problem of cement shortages and rising prices for building materials.

-“The abolition of anti-dumping duties will alleviate concerns about the acquisition of CRH-Dyckerhoff and restore balance in the market, ensuring competition through imports,” emphasized Katherine Thomas (LSE) in a commentary for the Kyiv independent.
+“The abolition of anti-dumping duties will alleviate concerns about the acquisition of CRH-Dyckerhoff and restore balance in the market, ensuring competition through imports,” emphasized Catherine Thomas (LSE) in a commentary for the Kyiv independent.

 But people's deputies believe that it is better to look for investors who are ready to build their factories in Ukraine.

-“We need to create such working conditions in the state that different investors want to come here and build their production facilities here,” says Elena Shulyak, head of the Verkhovna Rada Committee on the organization of state power, local self-government, regional development and urban planning.
+“We need to create such working conditions in the state that different investors want to come here and build their production facilities here,” says Elena Shulyak, head of the Verkhovna Rada Committee on the Organization of State Power, Local Self-Government, Regional Development and Urban Planning.

 At the same time, the owner of Krivoy Rog Cement, Igor Mazepa, said in comments to the media that during the war this is unlikely to happen due to poor market conditions.